Jon McLaughlin (footballer)

-He previously played for Harrogate Railway Athletic, Harrogate Town, Bradford City (including appearing in the 2013 Football League Cup Final), Burton Albion, Heart of Midlothian and Sunderland.
+He previously played for Harrogate Railway Athletic, Harrogate Town, Bradford City (including appearing in the 2013 Football League Cup Final), Burton Albion, Heart of Midlothian, Sunderland, Rangers, and Swansea City.

 He made his international debut for Scotland in 2018.

 Career

 Early career

 Born in Edinburgh, McLaughlin played non-League football for both Harrogate Railway Athletic and Harrogate Town.

 Bradford City

 He signed for Bradford City in May 2008.
 He had trained with Bradford for a year prior to his signing and combined playing for the two Harrogate clubs with a sports coaching degree at Leeds Metropolitan University.
 He made his league debut for Bradford City in the final match of the 2008–09 season, on 2 May 2009, against Chesterfield.
 McLaughlin had been due to make his debut earlier in the season, but was prevented by doing so because of injury.
 He signed a new one-year contract with Bradford City on 3 June 2009.

-McLaughlin signed a new three-year-contract in early June 2010.
+McLaughlin signed a new three-year contract in early June 2010.

 In the 2010–2011 season McLaughlin was in and out of the team, with Lenny Pidgeley also challenging for the goalkeeper spot.
 However, Pidgeley was released by Bradford at the end of the season.
 At the start of the following season McLaughlin fell ill, and Matt Duke was brought in as first choice goalkeeper.
 On 27 March 2012, he received a 3 match ban after being sent off against Crawley Town as he took part in a post-match brawl.
 On 17 September 2012, McLaughlin was named in the Football League Team of the Week for League Two.
-After appearing as a substitute in the 2013 League Cup Final, McLaughlin enjoyed an extended run in the first-team, and played in the League Two play-off Final in May 2013.
+After appearing as a substitute in the 2013 League Cup Final, McLaughlin enjoyed an extended run in the first-team, and played in the League Two play-off final in May 2013.
 Following the match, and Bradford City's subsequent promotion, McLaughlin was told by the club he had a future with them, after a clause in his contract to extend it by one year was utilised.

 Ahead of the 2013–14 season, recently departed goalkeeper Matt Duke said he believed McLaughlin would be the club's new first-choice goalkeeper, though McLaughlin later stated that he felt he still had work to do to prove himself as the club's first-choice keeper.
 In December 2013, McLaughlin stated that the club had had a "great start to the season", though he felt that recent performances had been poor.
 Later that month, manager Phil Parkinson praised McLaughlin's performances.
 As of April 2014, McLaughlin was one of only two players to have appearance in every league match for the club.

 McLaughlin left the club in July 2014 after failing to agree a new contract.
 McLaughlin stated that he left the club "on a sour note."